 The fact that I exist today was seen by my parents and family as a miracle.
 I was born in 1968 in the Queen Victoria Hospital in Melbourne.
 It was seen as a miracle as my father, Bill, broke his neck in a diving accident when he was sixteen and was confined to a wheelchair for the rest of his life.
-His promising sporting career with the Essendon Football Club was cut short by this accident, but as my dad optimistically says, ‘When one door closes, another opens’.
+His promising sporting career with the Essendon Football Club was cut short by this accident, but as my dad optimistically said, ‘When one door closes, another opens’.
 In fact several opened.
 In the Austin Hospital he met a nurse named Irene, they fell in love and they got married, against doctor’s advice.
-Together they discovered that each had rare talents – my mother started an acting career and my father had latent artistic ability and learned to paint with the brush in his mouth and is now an internationally recognised artist.
+Together they discovered that each had rare talents – my mother started an acting career and my father had latent artistic ability and learned to paint with the brush in his mouth and became an internationally recognised artist.
 Together, they had the courage and audacity to dream and live full lives, with three children they never thought they’d have and, now, five grandchildren.
+My father died in recent months.

 Since I joined Good Shepherd at the start of 2012, as CEO of Good Shepherd Microfinance in Australia, I immediately felt a sense of coming home which has continued to build - coming home to a place and people driven by love, compassion, dignity and acceptance.
 The same dignity and hope I see in the eyes of our clients when someone is prepared to believe in them and offer a small loan for something they need is ever present in the Good Shepherd Sisters that support and nurture me and guide our work.
 I am inspired by the work and charism of the Sisters and the life and vision of Foundress St Mary Euphrasia.
 Not accepting the social structures that have allowed poverty, exploitation, exclusion and destitution, and working closely alongside the most marginalised and vulnerable people is courageous and audacious.